GiorgiChekurishvili/EventTicketAPI/README.md

 # EventTicketAPI

 EventTicketAPI is a web API for managing event tickets, including browsing events, purchasing tickets, and favoriting events.
-This project uses ASP.NET Core with Entity Framework Core, JWT Bearer Authentication, and Redis caching.
+This project uses ASP.NET Core with Entity Framework Core, JWT Bearer Authentication, Redis caching and SMTP Client for Email Sending.

 ## Features